-Article 53 AI regulatory sandboxes
+AI regulatory sandboxes

-- -1a.
-National competent authorities may establish AI regulatory sandboxes for the development, training, testing and validation of innovative AI systems under the direct supervision, guidance and support by the national competent authority, before those systems are eir placedment on the market or putting into service.
-Such regulatory sandboxes may include testing in real world conditions supervised by the national competent authorities. - -1b.
-In relation to AI systems provided by the EU institutions, bodies and agencies, such AI regulatory sandboxes may be established by the European Data Protection Supervisor. - -1c Where appropriate, national competent authorities shall cooperate with other relevant national authorities and may allow for the involvement of other actors within the AI ecosystem such as national or European standardisation organisations, notified bodies, testing and experimentation facilities, research and experimentation labs and innovation hubs. - -1d.
-This Article Paragraphs -1a and -1b shall not affect other regulatory sandboxes established under national or Union law, including in cases where the products or services that are tested in them are linked to the use of innovative AI systems.
-Member States shall ensure an appropriate level of cooperation between the authorities supervising those other sandboxes and the national competent authorities. - 1.
-AI regulatory sandboxes established by one or more Member States competent authorities or the European Data Protection Supervisor shall provide a controlled environment that facilitates thefor the development, testing and validation of innovative AI systems, for a limited time before their placement on the market or putting into service pursuant to a specific plan.
-This shall take place under the direct supervision and guidance by the national competent authorities and, where appropriate, in cooperation with other relevant national authorities, or by the European Data Protection Supervisor in relation to AI systems provided by the EU institutions, bodies and agencies. with a view to ensuring compliance with the requirements of this Regulation and, where relevant, other Union and Member States legislation supervised within the sandbox. - 1a.
-The national competent authority or the European Data Protection Supervisor, as appropriate, may also supervise testing in real world conditions upon the request of participants in the sandbox.
+-1a.
+National competent authorities may establish AI regulatory sandboxes for the development, training, testing and validation of innovative AI systems under the direct supervision, guidance and support by the national competent authority, before those systems are placed on the market or put into service.
+Such regulatory sandboxes may include testing in real world conditions supervised by the national competent authorities.

+- -1b. [deleted] - -1c Where appropriate, national competent authorities shall cooperate with other relevant authorities and may allow for the involvement of other actors within the AI ecosystem. - -1d.
+This Article shall not affect other regulatory sandboxes established under national or Union law, including in cases where the products or services that are tested in them are linked to the use of innovative AI systems.
+Member States shall ensure an appropriate level of cooperation between the authorities supervising those other sandboxes and the national competent authorities. - 1. [deleted] - 1a. [deleted] - 1b.
+The establishment of AI regulatory sandboxes under this Regulation shall aim to contribute to one or more of the following objectives: - a) foster innovation and competitiveness and facilitate the development of an AI ecosystem; - b) facilitate and accelerate access to the Union market for AI systems, in particular when provided by small and medium enterprises (SMEs), including start-ups; - c) improve legal certainty and contribute to the sharing of best practices through cooperation with the authorities involved in the AI regulatory sandbox with a view to ensuring future compliance with this Regulation and, where appropriate, with other Union and Member States legislation; - d) contribute to evidence-based regulatory learning. - 2. [deleted]
-- 1b.
-The establishment of AI regulatory sandboxes under this Regulation as defined in paragraph 1 shall aim to contribute to one or more of the following objectives: - a) foster innovation and competitiveness and facilitate the development of an AI ecosystem; - b) facilitate and accelerate access to the Union market for AI systems, including in particular when provided by small and medium enterprises (SMEs), including and start-ups; - c) improve legal certainty and contribute to the sharing of best practices through cooperation with the authorities involved in the AI regulatory sandbox with a view to ensuring future compliance with this Regulation and, where appropriate, with other Union and Member States legislation; - d) contribute to evidence-based regulatory learning; - e) enhance authorities' understanding of the opportunities and risks of AI systems as well as of the suitability and effectiveness of the measures for preventing and mitigating those risks; - f) contribute to the uniform and effective implementation of this Regulation and, where appropriate, its swift adaptation, notably as regards the techniques in Annex I, the high-risk AI systems in Annex III, the technical documentation in Annex IV; - g) contribute to the development or update of harmonised standards and common specifications referred to in Articles 40 and 41 and their uptake by providers. - 2.
-The AI regulatory sandboxes may be established upon the decision of the national competent authorities, including jointly with those from other Member States, or by the European Data Protection Supervisor.
-They may be established upon request of any provider or prospective provider having an interest in participating in the sandbox, or at the sole initiative of the national competent authorities or the European Data Protection Supervisor.

-Member States shall ensure that to the extent the innovative AI systems involve the processing of personal data or otherwise fall under the supervisory remit of other national authorities or competent authorities providing or supporting access to data, the national data protection authorities and those other national authorities are associated to the operation of the AI regulatory sandbox.

-As appropriate, national competent authorities may allow for the involvement in the AI regulatory sandbox of other actors within the AI ecosystem such as national or European standardisation organisations, notified bodies, testing and experimentation facilities, research and experimentation labs and innovation hubs.

 2a.
-Access to the AI regulatory sandboxes and supervision and guidance by the relevant authorities shall be free of charge, without prejudice to exceptional costs that national competent authorities may recover in a fair and proportionate manner.
-It Access to the AI regulatory sandboxes shall be open to any provider or prospective provider of an AI system who fulfils the eligibility and selection criteria referred to in paragraph 6(a) and who has been selected by the national competent authorities or, where applicable, by the European Data Protection Supervisor following the selection procedure referred to in paragraph 6(b).
+Access to the AI regulatory sandboxes shall be open to any provider or prospective provider of an AI system who fulfils the eligibility and selection criteria referred to in paragraph 6(a) and who has been selected by the national competent authorities following the selection procedure referred to in paragraph 6(b).
 Providers or prospective providers may also submit applications in partnership with users or any other relevant third parties.

-Participation in the AI regulatory sandbox shall be limited to a period that is appropriate to the complexity and scale of the project in any case not longer than a maximum period of 2 years, starting upon the notification of the selection decision.
-The participation may be extended for up to 1 more year.
+Participation in the AI regulatory sandbox shall be limited to a period that is appropriate to the complexity and scale of the project.
 This period may be extended by the national competent authority.

-Participation in the AI regulatory sandbox shall be based on a specific plan referred to in paragraph 6 of this Article that shall be agreed between the participant(s) and the national competent authoritie(s) or the European Data Protection Supervisor, as applicable.
-The plan shall contain as a minimum the following:
+Participation in the AI regulatory sandbox shall be based on a specific plan referred to in paragraph 6 of this Article that shall be agreed between the participant(s) and the national competent authoritie(s), as applicable.